gmattos/Cytrus_The_Best_Keyword_Wordlist_Generator/README.md

 Parameters model: [maximum passwords size] [n-strings...]

-Example :~$ sudo python3 14 car 18 02 pythonic kali pwnd
+Example:                                :~$ sudo python3 8 14 car 18 02 pythonic kali pwnd

 I limited the maximum passwords size possibility to 24, by security purposes on my testing time, be welcome to change this or every else.